-The above consultations and planning efforts were undertaken in preparation for the 2015 Five Year Consolidated Plan.
-These consultations are continually reviewed during the course of implementing the five year strategy through formal processes such as the development of annual HUD performance reports, development of annual departmental business planning efforts, and joint planning efforts undertaken across the community with other partners at the government and private sector levels; for example, planning around the update to the City's Comprehensive Plan which will be undertaken over the next two years.
+The above consultations and planning efforts were undertaken in preparation for the 2015 Five Year Consolidated Plan and include concurrent efforts during the course of the annual action plans.
+These consultations are continually reviewed during the course of implementing the five year strategy through formal processes such as the development of annual HUD performance reports, development of annual departmental business planning efforts, and joint planning efforts undertaken across the community with other partners at the government and private sector levels; for example, planning around the update to the City's Comprehensive Plan. the Green Zones initiative, and the HIV Housing Plan.